Care starts with a wealth of

 Bamboo control

 We recommend annual root pruning as the first option for control.
-A high density polyethylene (HDPE) bamboo barrier of 60 mil thickness (or 80 mil depending on the species) by 30 inch deep can be used for rhizome control.
+Additionally, a high density polyethylene (HDPE) bamboo barrier of 60 mil thickness (or 80 mil depending on the species) by 30 inch deep can be used for rhizome control.
 With the exception of very light soil, the bamboo rhizomes are usually in the top few inches of soil.
 However, when the rhizome encounters an obstruction it will turn and sometimes go down deeper.
-It is important to avoid loose soil or air pockets next to the barrier or the bamboo may go deeper than you want or perhaps under the barrier.
+It is important to avoid loose soil or air pockets next to the barrier or the bamboo may go deeper than you want and could potentially go under the barrier.
+When filling the hole after placing the barrier, tightly compact the soil next to the barrier.
+Any soil amendments must be added only in the top foot or so.
+You must NOT encourage deep rhizome growth if you want to contain the bamboo.

 Yellowing & falling leaves